michaelkrisper/pyWeatherGraz/README.md

 pyWeatherGraz
 ============

-Script for displaying the weather in Graz
+Script for displaying the weather in Graz.
+Uses the data from "wetter.at".

 Usage: